Corridor · May 2026

 How did Brexit change the UK → France retirement corridor?▾

-Before 2021: UK retirees had EU freedom of movement, could buy property and live in France indefinitely with minimal paperwork.
-After Brexit (1 January 2021): UK citizens are 'third-country nationals' — same status as US, Canadian, Australian retirees.
-You need a Long-Stay Visitor Visa (VLS-TS Visiteur) to live in France for more than 90 days in any 180-day period.
-The Schengen 90/180 rule now applies to UK passports for tourist visits.
-KEY PRESERVED: UK State Pension uprating IS preserved for France (annual triple-lock increases continue, unlike Australia/Thailand).
-The S1 form for UK State Pensioners IS preserved — UK pays for your French PUMA healthcare.
-UK driving licence valid for 1 year then must convert to French permis (no test if from designated countries — UK qualifies).
+Before 2021: UK retirees had EU freedom of movement.
+After Brexit: UK citizens are 'third-country nationals' — same status as US, Canadian, Australian retirees.
+Need a Long-Stay Visitor Visa (VLS-TS Visiteur) to live in France for more than 90 days in any 180-day period.
+KEY PRESERVED: UK State Pension uprating + S1 form for UK State Pensioners.

 Does my UK State Pension still uprate in France?▾